-Edit in plaintext format only, because even Markdown can end up sending me down a rathole of playing with CSS formatting
+Edit in plaintext format only, because even Markdown can end up sending me down a rathole of playing with CSS formatting in my editor

 A simple way to hyperlink from one text file to another, or open a link to a website from within a text document using a single keystroke

 The best part is that, when I want it to be, it's just what I was looking for: An efficient plaintext editor that helps me create and maintain a digital brain.
-And when I'm in a more playful mode, I can tailor the heck out of it, adding all kinds of useful or silly little features like:
+And when I'm in a more playful mode, I can tailor the heck out of it, adding all kinds of little features like:

 Keyboard shortcuts that jump between sections (or subsections) of a document

 An emoji picker that shows just the ones I like

 A full-screen view that rounds the top corners and centers on the screen so it looks nice